 Tougaloo students interested in the fields of engineering and physical sciences may participate in the PEPS Program.
-One aspect of the PEPS Program involves duel degree programs with several engineering schools.
+One aspect of the PEPS Program involves dual degree programs with several engineering schools.
 After matriculation at Tougaloo for three years and completion of basic courses and specific requirements, a student may transfer to an engineering school to complete an engineering curriculum.
 By transferring course-credit in both directions, one may complete a major at each institution, and earn two baccalaureate degrees: one from Tougaloo College and one from the engineering school.
-Under ideal circumstances it is possible to finish the program in five years.
+Under ideal circumstances, it is possible to finish the program in five years.
 Courses taken at Tougaloo include Calculus I-III, Differential Equations, General Physics I-II, General Chemistry I-II, and as many courses as possible in the major (including Organic Chemistry for Chemical Engineering).
 The major at Tougaloo is likely to be Physics, Chemistry, Mathematics, or Mathematics with an emphasis in Computer Science.
-Tougaloo College has formal dual-degree programs in engineering with the following institutions: Brown University, Georgia Institute of Technology, University of Mississippi, University of Wisconsin at Madison, and Washington University in St. Louis, Missouri.
-Students are encouraged to ask the Physics Department Chair for a copy of the pre-engineering handbook to find out the concentrations offered at specific institutions, types of available financial aid and the name, address and telephone number of the contact person at each institution.
+Students are encouraged to ask the Physics faculty for a copy of the pre-engineering handbook to find out the concentrations offered at specific institutions, types of available financial aid and the name, and address and telephone number of the contact person at each institution.